Recharge Gaming League (RGL) is currently a North American (NA) and European (EU) only league.

 The winner of the map is the first team to win two rounds.
-A round consist of both attack and defense.
+A round consists of both attack and defense.

-In this example, the home team chooses to start the first round on attack.
-The first two rounds would look like this.
+The following is an example in which the home team chooses to start the first round on attack.

-Round one: Home team attacks / Away team defends then Away team attacks and Home team defends.
+Round one: Home team attacks / Away team defends then Away team attacks / Home team defends.

-Round two: Away team attacks / Home team defends then Home team attacks and Away team defends.
+Round two: Away team attacks / Home team defends then Home team attacks / Away team defends.

-If a third round is needed, then the home team would make a new choice at what side they would like to start the final round on.
+The third round is only needed if the score is 1-1 after the first two rounds.
+The home team would make a new choice at what side they would like to start the final round on.

-For example, the first two rounds went 1-1 so the home team now decides to start on defense for the final round.
+For example, the home team decides to start on defense in the third round.

 Round Three: Away team attacks / Home team defends then Home team attacks and Away team defends.

-King of the Hill (KOTH) maps have one single point in the middle of the map.
+King of the Hill (KOTH) maps have one capture point in the middle of the map.
 After a short time, the point unlocks and can be captured.
-Usually, the point will have to be held for a total of 3 minutes by one team to win the round.
+Usually, the point must be held for a total of 3 minutes by one team to win around.